-In addition to learning what it’s like to live on a premier university campus, EXPLO at Yale offers day-long trips to nearby colleges and universities on the second Wednesday of each session.
+In addition to learning what it’s like to live on a premier university campus, EXPLO at Yale offers day-long trips to nearby colleges and universities at the midpoint each session.
 Explore nearby universities and get a sense for campus life in the northeast.
 Options include:

-The College Trip is available as a special option on the second Wednesday of each session for an additional cost of $70.
+The College Trip is available as a special option at the midpoint of each session for an additional cost of $80.

 Gather materials and talk to admissions reps from a variety of colleges and universities at our fair.
 Schools from all across the country attend, giving you a chance to explore a range of opportunities, and to speak directly with representatives from big state schools, top tier universities, small liberal arts colleges, and schools that specialize in the arts and in engineering.